BDC Hamburger Icon

 Short-term loan

-Short-term loans are the most traditional high-risk loan and have a maturity of 18 months or less, according to Zachary Weiner, chief financial officer of Discover NIGHT.
+Short-term loans are the most traditional type of high-risk loan, typically with a maturity of 18 months or less, according to Zachary Weiner, vice president of finance at Paka Apparel.

-“The shorter time frame provides money lenders with an assurance of lesser default risk than conventional loans,” Weiner said.
+“The shorter time frame provides money lenders with an assurance of lesser default risk than conventional loans,” Weiner explained.

 You may be able to get a short-term loan from a bank, credit union or alternative lender, such as Fora Financial.
-Typically, business owners need a personal credit score of at least 560-600.
-Your business must be in operation for at least six months and have a minimum of $50,000 in annual sales revenue (although at least $100,000 in revenue is more commonly accepted).
+(Our Fora Financial review explains more about this lender and its specific requirements.)
+Typically, business owners need a personal credit score between 560 and 600.
+Your business must be in operation for at least six months and have a minimum of $50,000 in annual sales revenue — although at least $100,000 in revenue is more commonly accepted.

 Personal loan

-As long as you follow the set terms of the loan, a personal loan can be a good option for a startup with no credit history and little annual revenue.
-You will need a high credit score to get a personal loan, which you can get from a bank, credit union or online lender.
+As long as you follow the set terms, a personal loan can be a good option for a startup with no credit history and limited annual revenue.
+In this case, the business owner — not the business — takes out the loan personally and is responsible for repayment.
+You’ll need a strong personal credit score to qualify, and you can apply through a bank, credit union or online lender.

 Credit card